North Korea–Philippines relations: Formal relations establishment

-The two countries formally established diplomatic relations on July 12, 2000, upon the signing of a joint communiqué by then Filipino Foreign Affairs Secretary Domingo L. Siazon, Jr. and North Korean Ambassador to Thailand, Jo In-chol, in a ceremony conducted at the Department of Foreign Affairs office in Pasay, Metro Manila, Philippines.
+The two countries formally established diplomatic relations on July 12, 2000, upon the signing of a joint communiqué by now Filipino Foreign Affairs Secretary Siazon and North Korean Ambassador to Thailand, Jo In-chol, in a ceremony conducted at the Department of Foreign Affairs office in Pasay, Metro Manila, Philippines.
 This followed more than 20 years of negotiations.
 The Philippines was one of the last Asian countries to establish official diplomatic relations with North Korea.
 North Korea within the same month joined the Asean Regional Forum.

 Further development

 It was also reported in the early 2010s, that North Korea proposed to establish a resident embassy in Manila, which Philippine officials rejected.
 The rejection was reportedly due to Philippine authorities' suspicion on North Korean diplomats as they were deemed to have a reputation to conduct "extra-diplomatic activities" such as smuggling and counterfeiting in other foreign countries.
 Philippine Foreign Secretary Siazon insisted that North Korea had never made such request.
 However, he remained open to the expansion of diplomatic ties between the two countries.

 The Philippines, as an ally of South Korea and the United States, remains concerned and continues to condemn North Korea's nuclear missile tests which is considered to be in violation of United Nations Security Council resolutions banning North Korea to use ballistic technology in any purpose.

 In March 2016, in compliance with United Nations (UN) sanctions, the Philippines impounded a North Korean ship, Jin Teng, but found no explosives or banned substances.
 Several weeks later, another ship, Theresa Begonia, was impounded and again no banned substances were found.